 DIY Funerals: Burial Options

 If you wish to arrange a burial, the first thing to consider is where to be buried.
 Would you prefer a churchyard, traditional cemetery or a woodland (green) burial?
 Each have their own merits.
 Your choice will likely be influenced by your loved ones beliefs and lifestyle; and your own values.
-Read this other post for some help in deciding over a burial or cremation.
+Read this other post for some help in deciding over a traditional funeral, natural burial or cremation.

 Regardless of your choice and options; you will need to give the burial ground some specifics about your funeral plans.
 These are as follows: